How to enable reversion after migrating MySQL from on-premise to AWS environment

 Check to see if it really has stopped.

-Reset the Aurora replication information
+Reset Aurora replication information

 The replication information remaining in Aurora is no longer needed, so we will reset it.